rujan-coco/botward-docs/src/content/docs/guides/war-lineup.md

 ---
 title: War Lineup
-description: A guide in my new Starlight docs site.
+description: A guide to War Lineup command in botward discord bot.
 ---

 The `/war_lineup` command in botward discord bot allows you to see the war lineups of all the clans in your league group.